Actor, Comedian and Television Presenter

 Student and Founder of ThrivEd

 A former corporate lawyer working in Melbourne and China.
 Kristian changed paths to focus on sustainable natural building and, with his partner Jara, has worked throughout Europe, South America and Australia on building earth houses.
 These experiences showed him how community-driven projects not only drive social change, but also help us meet our essential human need for connection to tribe and land.
 Kristian and Jara lived for three years in the remote Aboriginal Bawoorrooga community in the Kimberley, working with the community members to co-design and co-build their own SuperAdobe earth house, enabling the community to heal from a recent disaster while establishing a model of sustainable, grassroots remote housing.
+He is currently a Project Manager with the Foundation for Indigenous Sustainable Health (FISH).

 Peter is a small business owner and, more importantly, a young person.
 Peter owns Matthews Copywriting, a WA digital marketing firm catering to mature corporate and small to mid-tier government clients.
 Matthews Copywriting celebrated its fourth birthday in October 2021, and in this time has worked closely with corporate and government clients including Hockey WA, BGC, Century 21 Australia and the WA Department of Local Government, Sport and Communities on subjects of content strategy and digital marketing with a written focus.
 Outside work, Peter is a committed Rotarian, student and freestyle wrestler.